mnot/I-D/rfc5988bis/draft.md

 media type hint.
 This specification does not attempt to coordinate their names or use, but does provide common target attributes for use in the Link HTTP header.

-Finally, this specification does not define a general syntax for expressing links, nor does it mandate a specific context for any given link; it is expected that serialisations of links will specify both aspects.
+Links are conveyed in *link serialisations*; they are the "bytes on the wire", and can occur in various forms.
+This specification does not define a general syntax for links, nor does it mandate a specific context for any given link; it is expected that serialisations of links will specify both aspects.
 One such serialisation is communication of links through HTTP headers, specified in {{header}}.

+Finally, links are consumed by *link applications*.
+Generally, an application will define the link relation types it uses, along with the serialisations that they might occur within.
+For example, the application "Web browsing" looks for the "stylesheet" link relation type in the HTML link serialisation.

 # Link Relation Types